ipikuka/remark-flexible-containers/README.md

 });
 ```

-is going to produce the container without title (even if the the title is provided in markdown):
+is going to produce the container without title node (even if the the title is provided in markdown):

 ```html
 <div class="remark-container info">